Skip the text and click here to head straight to the cranberry chestnut financiers recipe. This is a gluten-free financiers recipe.

 Cranberry chestnut financiers

-- 115 grams (1/2 cup) unsalted butter, plus more for greasing pan
+- 115 grams unsalted butter 1/2 cup, plus more for greasing pan

-- 100 grams (1/2 cup) granulated sugar
+- 100 grams granulated sugar 1/2 cup

-- 63 grams (1/2 cup) chestnut flour
+- 63 grams chestnut flour 1/2 cup

-- 63 grams (3/4 cup) ground almond
+- 63 grams ground almond 3/4 cup

-- 90 grams egg whites (from 3 large eggs, approximately)
+- 90 grams egg whites from 3 large eggs, approximately

-- ⅛ tsp salt
+- 1/8 tsp salt

-- ¼ tsp vanilla extract
+- 1/4 tsp vanilla extract

-- 48 frozen cranberries (do not thaw!)
+- 48 frozen cranberries do not thaw!